Adobe-CEP/Getting-Started-guides/Submit Review Monetize/Readme.md

 ***Steps for submitting a Metadata Change Request:***

-  1. Login to￼the Exchange Developer Portal and go to the Dashboard.
+  1. Login to the [Exchange Developer Portal](https://partners.adobe.com/exchangeprogram/creativecloud) and go to the [Dashboard.](https://partners.adobe.com/exchangeprogram/creativecloud/appslist.html)

   2. Select the listing you want to change in the ‘Published’ tab to edit it.